24-hour care without an agency - legal, affordable and self-organized

 - Basis of trust: The direct setting promotes a higher level of trust between the person in need of care, the family and the caregiver.

-- More flexible working conditions for carers: The caregiver can often enjoy more flexible working conditions, which can lead to a happier work environment.
-This, in turn, promotes engagement in care.
+- More flexible working conditions for the caregiver: The caregiver can often enjoy more flexible working conditions, which can lead to a happier work environment.
+This in turn promotes commitment to care.

 All of these benefits convinced Stella that 24-hour, non-agency care offered many opportunities to create a customized and cost-effective solution for Erika's care.